Deipzza/Roller-madness/README.md

-# Solar-System-Simulation
+# Roller-madness
-Simulation made for the course "Introduction to Game Devolpment" on Coursera.
+Game made for the course "Introduction to Game Devolpment" on Coursera.